vuongqthanhdat/MIS-311/README.md

 > Tools used: Microsoft Excel, Pivot Table and Charts

-> Business context: This dataset represents sales transactions from a retail business operating in multiple cities.
-The goal of the analysis is to identify customer purchasing patterns and evaluate business performance across different product categories and customer types.
+> Business context: The primary objective of this analysis is to evaluate sales performance and identify purchasing patterns across product categories and geographic locations.
+Specifically, the analysis aims to answer the following questions: Which product categories drive the highest revenue?
+How does sales performance vary across cities?

 ## Data Cleaning
 Before conducting the analysis, the dataset was cleaned to improve accuracy and consistency.

 ### Missing Values
-Several rows contained missing values in important columns such as:
-> quantity

-> customer_type

-> product_category

-Rows with incomplete information were removed because missing values could negatively affect descriptive statistics and visual analysis accuracy.
+Several rows contained missing values in critical fields such as quantity, customer_type and product_category.
+A total of 11 rows with incomplete data were identified.
+These rows were removed because missing key values could mess up revenue calculations and make the category analysis less accurate.

 ### Duplicate Records
 The dataset also contained duplicate transaction records.
 3 duplicate records were identified and removed to avoid double-counting sales values and quantities.